ertugrulakben/ertugrulakben/README.md

 In 2025, I conducted **AI-MOI Turkey 2025** research - surveying 490 companies and 1,414 participants across Turkey's seven regions to measure AI maturity in businesses.
 Result: Average score of 14.03/100, with only 8.6% of SMEs actively using AI.

+I serve as **Board Advisor at MASİAD** (Manavgat Industrialists and Business People Association) since 2024, leading the organization's digital transformation and AI strategy.

-I also built **JARVIS**, a personal AI assistant system powered by Claude Opus with 74+ skills, 49 agents, and 150+ MCP tools - featuring live voice calls, WhatsApp automation, and autonomous operation modes.
+I also built **JARVIS**, a personal AI assistant system powered by Claude Opus with 81 skills, 53 agents, and 280+ MCP tools - featuring live voice calls, WhatsApp automation, and autonomous operation modes.

 ---